 By learning these coping strategies, you may also be able to help someone else in the future.

 In addition to these coping strategies, families of Georgia drunk driving victims should seek financial damages to help them get justice.
-For more information about your rights, request a free consultation with an Atlanta DUI victim attorney today by calling the Law Offices of Shane Smith at 770-HURT-999 or (866) 979-1629.
+For more information about your rights, request a free consultation with an Atlanta DUI victim attorney today by calling Shane Smith Law at 770-HURT-999 or (866) 979-1629.